 Everyone knows that having commonalities with the person you’re speaking to is helpful for making friends.
 Before we get to the lesser-known material, I’ll add one piece of advice regarding commonalities: don’t force them.

 I hesitate to write this.

 The Hitchhiker’s Guide to the Galaxy is the funniest book I’ve ever read.
-I remember laughing aloud during silent reading period in middle school.
-I don’t recall if only my classmates glared at me or if the teacher also told me to shut up.
+I remember my classmates glaring as I laughed aloud during silent reading period in middle school.

 My concern is that reverse engineering Adams’s humor will ruin it.
 As explained by E. B. White, “Analyzing humor is like dissecting a frog.
 Few people are interested and the frog dies of it.”